petercarrjones/icc-data/README.md

 This analysis collected the the Decisions from [Oklahoma State University:](http://digital.library.okstate.edu/icc/index/iccindex.htm)
 Performed OCR of the PDFs using tesseract and Lincoln Mullen's make recipe from [Civil-Procedure-Codes](https://github.com/lmullen/civil-procedure-codes)

+#Update: OKstate has now changed their icc file structure, not allowing wget downloading.
+The "data" for the analysis is the raw txt files of the ICC decisions in "text."
+The "code" is run with topic.r only.
+Skip running load.r (cleans previously OCR'd text) and table.r (experiment in parsing html tables for providing decisions with metadata).
+Other files are for configuration (e.g. topic modeling stoplist is icc.txt).

-Use the Makefile to perform each of the tasks- download, collect PDFs, OCR, collect tables/plaintiff tribes.
+I used the Makefile to perform each of the tasks- download, collect PDFs, OCR, collect tables/plaintiff tribes.
 I'd highly recommend running the OCR in parallel using `make ocr -j2`

 The rest of the work is various R scripts that process and analyze the textural data.
 Use load.r and topic.r to perform the work.
 Table.r is a script to collect the plaintiff tribe names for the stoplist.
 Best practice is to use the curated stoplist on github as manual changes have been made to it.

-It was created as a final class project for CLIO3: Hist 698 at George Mason University.
+It was originally created as a final class project for CLIO3: Hist 698 at George Mason University.

 Visualizations at [Petercarrjones.com](http://www.petercarrjones.com/projects/mining-the-icc/)